vjosapreniqi/MoralBERT/README.md

 # MoralBERT: A Fine-Tuned Language Model for Capturing Moral Values in Social Discussions

-This repository contains the code for the MoralBERT paper accepted at ACM GoodIT 2024.
+This repository contains the code for the MoralBERT paper accepted at ACM GoodIT 2024 (preprint: https://arxiv.org/abs/2403.07678).
 The work involves training BERT models to predict moral values from social media text.
 Baseline models, including a lexicon-based model and a machine learning model, are also provided.

 ## Repository Structure